 1. God always provides.

-God has promised to supply our every need.
+Our Mighty Creator has promised to supply our every need.

 This can sound like a “pat answer,” especially when my own checking account is empty and I’m not sure what we’re going to do.